jbegaint/mips/README.md

 * trace for each function

-* no force exit on interactive mode

 * hash for interpreter

+* lr check reg value